Thomas Bunn (Manitoba politician): Public career

+Thomas Bunn made the first motion in the Assembly of Assiniboia.

+"That the Government of England, the Canadian Government, and the Hudson Bay Company, have ignored our rights as British subjects, when they entered into arrangements on the subject of the transfer of the Government of the North- West to the Dominion of Canada; without consulting the wishes of the people of the North-West Territory."

+Thomas Bunn and two others recorded in a journal what they personally considered to be most interesting or important during the sessions of the Legislative Assembly of Assiniboia Debates.

 Canadian military forces under Colonel Garnet Wolseley reached Fort Garry on 24 August 1870 and deposed the Provisional Government.
 Bunn survived the fall of the Provisional Government and began studying law.
 He was elected in December 1870 to the Legislative Assembly of Manitoba in the province's first general election and called to the bar in 1871.
 Bunn was made a clerk for Manitoba's First General Quarterly Court on 16 May 1871.